akshell/docs/ref/ak/base.rst

          var Rectangle = Figure.subclass(
            function (a, b) {
-             this._a = a; // leading underscore marks private attributes
+             // Leading underscore marks private attributes
+             this._a = a;
              this._b = b;
            },
            {